 Resources used for LEP outreach are marketing and promotional funds received through the 5311 Grant, which is used to provide posters and brochures detailing services.
-Efforts will be made to translate vital documents in order to make them available whenever a request is made for such materials.
-Local funds are used to cover the cost of a phone translator service for LEP persons needing assistance.
+Efforts will be mad to translate vital documents in order to make them available whenever a request is made for such materials.
+Local funds are used to cover the cost of a translator for LEP persons needing assistance.
 JCT will make every effort to inform LEP persons in Jackson County about our transportation services.
-By utilizing contacts with local churches, student services at the local university and the community college as well as the Jackson County Health Department, Jackson County Department of Social Services, the Jackson County Department on Aging, and other community-based organizations, JCT will be able to provide cost-effective outreach and dissemination of information to potential LEP patrons.
+By utilizing contacts with local churches, student services at the local university and the community college as well as the JC Health Department, Jackson County Department of Social Services, the JC Senior Center, and other community-based organizations, JCT will be able to provide cost-effective outreach and dissemination of information to potential LEP patrons